 John Harrower became an indentured servant to come to America.
 Like thousands of others, he gave up years of freedom and made large sacrifices.
 By the end of their indentures, these former servants were free people in a land of opportunity.

 - Primary Source: Richard Lowther Signs an Indenture

-Why Did the American Colonists Fight When They Were Safe, Prosperous,
+Why Did the American Colonists Fight When They Were Safe, Prosperous, and Free?

 - Primary Source: Losing Ground